villagewebco/hattersley-madlab/README.md

 # hattersley-madlab
-Boring Website Tutorial and Files
+Boring Website Tutorial and Files.

+Based on the workshop delivered at the Hattersley Hub in August 2024.